EllenBritton-LeBihan/Data-Structure/README.md

 ![image](https://github.com/Neo-3l/Data-Structure/assets/114653081/b2f96cff-9193-4a73-a13f-6792ed3267da)

-*Comparison between compile and execution times*
+*(Comparison between compile and execution times)*

 All of these data structures display considerable efficiency, with the Red-Black Tree emerging as the top performer overall.
+ESpeed test was carried out multiple times and averaged under the same environment and conditions.